brendanjcrowe/game_of_life/README.md

-# Conway's Game of Life
+# Conway's Game of Life Evolutionary Game Theory Extension

-A modular, efficient implementation of Conway's Game of Life in Python, using matrix operations and convolutions for fast computation.

-## Features

-- Efficient implementation using NumPy arrays and convolutions
-- Modular architecture with separate game logic and visualization components
-- Includes several pre-defined patterns (glider, blinker, block, beacon, Gosper glider gun)
-- Customizable grid size, animation speed, and initial state
-- Support for saving animations
-- **NEW:** Evolutionary game theory dynamics with competing agent policies
+This is a simple extension of Conway's Game of Life to include evolutionary game theory dynamics.

 ## Installation